 PAD 475.
 Government Regulations and Administrative Law.
-4 hours.
+4 Hours.

 Administrative law and administrative agencies, the so called 4th branch of government, have a profound effect on everyone's daily lives.
 They dictate who, what, where, why and how things are done.
 This course will explore their impact on Federal and state governments and the American people.
-Same as LES 475.
+Course Information: Same as LES 475.

 PAD 481.
 Perspectives on Child Maltreatment and Advocacy.
-3 hours.
+3 Hours.

 Covers the history, comparative perspectives, legal framework, responses to child maltreatment, the skills necessary to do the work, and other pertinent issues pertaining to child maltreatment and child advocacy.
 The approach of the course will be from a variety of diverse, professional perspectives.
 The course is designed for students majoring in public administration, criminal justice, psychology, social work, sociology, legal studies or other areas where knowledge of child maltreatment and advocating for children might be necessary or beneficial.
-Same as PSY 481.
+Course Information: Same as PSY 481, TEP 481, and SWK 481.

 PAD 482.
 Global Child Advocacy Studies.
-3 hours.
+3 Hours.

 The purpose of this course is to prepare students to recognize child advocacy issues around the world.
 The course is designed for students majoring in public administration, criminal justice, education, social work, nursing, psychology, legal studies, or other areas where knowledge of child maltreatment and advocating for children will be necessary.
 Multidisciplinary approaches to advocacy in different countries throughout the world will be presented and discussed.
-Prerequisite: PAD 481
+Course Information: Same as TEP 482.
+Prerequisite: PAD 481.